NotShige/OnixClientFaq/README.md

 # [![Onix Client Logo](https://github.com/notJudahRR/OnixClientFaq/blob/main/onixlogosmall.png?raw=true)](https://discord.gg/OnixClient) Onix Client FAQ

 Onix Client is the best client for Minecraft Bedrock Edition.
 Sometimes, however, you may need help setting it up, and this is what this is for.
-This has all of the common questions about Onix Client, instillation, and usage.
+This has all of the common questions about Onix Client, installation, and usage.
 If you have any suggestions for this page, please fork this repository, edit it, and then create a pull request.
 Finally, if you have any other questions please join the Discord server and create a ticket there.

 ## 📪 Where can I download Onix Client?

 To download the Onix Client go to the [#download](https://discord.com/channels/814195071356370977/852334369061863464) channel.
 Once you do this you have a few options.

 ### Launcher (recommended option)
 - Download the launcher and open it.
-Then, hit launch and in a few seconds it will be automatically injected into your game.
-Then, your done!
+Then, hit launch and in a few seconds, it will be automatically injected into your game.
+Then, you're done!

 ### Injector & DLL
 - Use the Onix Injector and download the DLL.
 Select the DLL.
 Then, launch Minecraft and go back into the injector.
 Once, Minecraft loads click Inject.